Overview

 Repository Size Limits

-Current limit: 10 GB per repository (configurable)
+Current limit: 10 GB per repository (configurable) For larger repositories:- Clone specific subdirectories if possible

 - Contact support for assistance with very large repositories